-Salesforce, Business News Daily's winner of Best Overall CRM 2018, offers businesses of all sizes superb customer relationship management software with all the bells and whistles.
+Salesforce, Business News Daily's winner of Best Enterprise CRM 2019, offers businesses of all sizes superb customer relationship management software with all the bells and whistles.
 One of the major advantages to choosing a large SaaS solution like Salesforce, rather than a smaller boutique solution, is the sheer variety of apps that can be integrated with the CRM.
 Salesforce's AppExchange store offers users thousands of apps that allow for greater customization and functionality.

 Here are a few key things you can do with Salesforce apps, along with some of the best apps, paid and free, for business users who want to extend productivity beyond the scope of a typical CRM solution.